andwn/cave-story-md/doc/DIFFERENCES.md

  - WONTFIX: Misery's face images have a red background and her shirt is green.
  - WONTFIX: Balrog is his normal color and not shaded green in the scene before he is transformed into Balfrog.
  - WONTFIX: Balrog's face graphic in both Gum room and Jenka's house are slightly dis-colored.
 That's because it uses the 4th (shared) palette which are different in those rooms.
 I rearranged the palettes so that his face would make sense.
- - MIGHTFIX: Mimigas in the bar with Curly have yellow-ish shirts instead of lime green.
  - MIGHTFIX: The bats in grasstown are blue like the first cave ones.
  - MIGHTFIX: Rooms like first cave have a solid black background instead of having a hint of blue.
  - MIGHTFIX: Backgrounds tend to be brighter than the original game.
 They have to share a palette with either NPCs or the map.